Equidistribution and Counting for orbits of geometrically finite hyperbolic groups: Introduction

-The main goal of this paper lies in extending Theorem \ref{drs} to discrete subgroups $\G$ of infinite covolume in $G$.
+Our generalization of Theorem \ref{drs} for discrete subgroups which are not necessarily lattices involves terms which can be best explained in the language of the hyperbolic geometry.
 Let $\G < G$ be a torsion-free discrete subgroup which is non-elementary, that is, $\G$ has no abelian subgroup of finite index.
-As $G$ is isomorphic to the group of orientation preserving isometries of the hyperbolic space $\bH^n$, $\G$ acts on $\bH^n$ properly discontinuously.
-We denote by $0\le\delta_\G\le n-1$ the critical exponent of $\G$ and by $\{\nu_x:x\in \bH^n\}$ a $\G$-invariant conformal density of dimension $\delta_\G$ on the geometric boundary $\partial(\bH^n)$, which exists by the work of Patterson and Sullivan (\cite{Patterson1976}, \cite{Sullivan1979}).
-We denote by $m^{\BMS}_\G$ the Bowen-Margulis-Sullivan measure on the unit tangent bundle $\T^1(\G\ba \bH^n)$ associated to $\{\nu_x\}$ (see Def. \ref{defbms}).
+This is a standing assumption on $\G$ throughout the whole paper.
+Now $\G$ acts properly discontinuously on $\bH^n$.
+Let $0 <\delta\le n-1$ be the critical exponent of $\G$ (see \S\ref{subsec:criticalexp}).
+Let $\{\nu_x\}_{x\in \bH^n}$ be a $\G$-invariant conformal density of dimension $\delta$ on the geometric boundary $\partial{\bH^n}$ (see~\eqref{eq:conformal}) which exists by Patterson~\cite{Patterson1976} and Sullivan~\cite{Sullivan1979}.
+Let $m^{\BMS}$ denote the Bowen-Margulis-Sullivan measure on the unit tangent bundle $\T^1(\G\ba \bH^n)$ associated to $\{\nu_x\}$ (see~\eqref{eq:defBMS}).